na-na-hi/renget/archive/characterprovider.md

 **Q6: "AI loops and doesn't want to move story forward.
 Why?"**
 A6: This one is really simple.
 The AI is often left without sufficient context and hence, it struggles to determine the appropriate course of action.
 This is particularly noticeable during sexual scenes where the setting typically comprises of two characters and a bed.
 By incorporating additional context or modifying the setting, the AI can be guided out of its loop.
 This is the reason why the first few messages in a chat tend to be so good is because they're usually embedded with clear context.
 If you're looking for ways to prevent **format loops**, you might want to [check this out](#how-to-prevent-format-loops).

 If the AI continues to repeat the same paragraphs or seems to be copying and pasting previous responses, you may need to raise the temperature setting.
-For instance, in GPT, loop issues typically disappear when the temperature is set between 0.45 and 1.00.
+For instance, in GPT, loop issues typically disappear when the temperature is set to 0.45 and above.
 Keep in mind that my prompts are designed for use at higher temperatures, so they might not perform as expected at settings near 0.00.

 If the AI appears to be stuck in a loop of repeating the same words, it might be worth examining your Logit Bias setting.
 Values of 5 or higher will lead to loops.